AdaMartin18010/FormalScience/docs/Matter/FormalModel/Software/WorkFlow/analysis/model/workflow_analysis14.md

 3. **Data Security**:
     - **Encryption in Transit**: All communication (Fabric nodes, Fabric-Cell, Fabric-Handler, Fabric-Log) must use TLS.
     - **Encryption at Rest**: Coordination Log data and persisted Cell state snapshots should be encrypted at rest.
     - **Secrets Management**: Cells or Effect Handlers requiring secrets (API keys, passwords) must integrate with a secure secrets management system (e.g., HashiCorp Vault, AWS Secrets Manager).
-Secrets should *not* be stored directly in Cell state or the Coordination Log.
+Secrets should _not_ be stored directly in Cell state or the Coordination Log.
 The Fabric might inject secret references or temporary credentials into the Cell's context or the Effect Handler call.
     - **Input/Output Sanitization**: Care must be taken with data passing between Cells and to/from external systems to prevent injection attacks or data leakage, though this is often considered part of the Cell's business logic responsibility.
 4. **Auditability**: The Coordination Log inherently provides a high-level audit trail of orchestration actions.
 Detailed security event logging should be added to track authentication successes/failures, authorization decisions, and sensitive effect executions.

-## XIV.
+## 1.14 XIV.
 Resource Management Revisited: Capabilities and Adaptation

 The Adaptive Fabric's resource management goes beyond simple CPU/memory limits.

 1. **Capability Modeling**:
     - **Nodes**: Fabric nodes advertise their capabilities: available CPU cores, memory, disk space/IOPS, network bandwidth, presence of specialized hardware (GPUs), available Effect Handler connections (e.g., proximity to a specific database), geographic location, security zone.
-    - **Cells (Intent Declaration)**: Cells declare not just resource *amounts* but potentially resource *types* or *affinities*: "needs GPU access," "prefers low-latency access to Database X," "must run in EU region," "requires high-bandwidth network."
+    - **Cells (Intent Declaration)**: Cells declare not just resource _amounts_ but potentially resource _types_ or _affinities_: "needs GPU access," "prefers low-latency access to Database X," "must run in EU region," "requires high-bandwidth network."
 2. **Scheduler Logic**:
     - **Matching**: The scheduler matches Cell intents with node capabilities.
     - **Affinity/Anti-Affinity**: Supports rules like "co-locate these Cells" or "never run these Cells on the same node."